matthewrenze/jhu-llm-temperature/README.md

-# The Effect of Sampling Temperature on Problem-Solving in Large Language Models
+# The Effect of Sampling Temperature on Problem Solving in Large Language Models

 **Author:** Matthew Renze
 **Class:** EN.705.742